-When it comes to investing in a home gym, the first thing you need to consider is the location of the gym.
+If you’ve decided on investing in a home gym, the first thing you need to consider is the location of your home gym.

 You can choose the basement, a spare bedroom, or the garage, but the final decision will depend on the availability of space as well as your home dynamic.

 Basements are considered the ideal place for a home gym as you can still use the basement for many other functions.
-You can create a separate room in your basement for your home gym, which can still leave enough space for home storage, an entertainment section, or a wet bar.
+You can create a separate section in your basement for your home gym, which can still leave enough space for home storage, an entertainment center, or a wet bar.

 Also, the basement gives you the independence to fit the space with a special kind of flooring material or lighting.